-You're prepared to complete short feedback surveys from Hatch that support your student's development sent to your email inbox at 4 weeks, 3 months and end of placement.
+You're prepared to complete short feedback surveys from Hatch that support your student's development sent to your email inbox at 4 weeks, 3 months, and end of the placement.

 Step 2: Create and publish your role

-You will begin the guided role description and be asked for the following: Tasks: outline the core activities a student will do in their role.
-Capabilities: outline the traits you are looking for in a student.
-Video: shoot a casual 60 second video on your phone to speak about the role and type of student you'd like to join your team
+You will begin the guided role description and be asked for the following: Tasks: outline no more than 3 core activities a student will do in their role.
+Capabilities: outline no more than 3-4 traits you are looking for in a student.
+Video: shoot a casual 60-second video on your phone to speak about the role and type of student you'd like to join your team

 Step 3: You receive a shortlist

-Within 2 weeks of posting your role you receive a shortlist of 3 - 6 students.
-You can explore their profiles and video, and select who to interview.
+Within 2 weeks of posting your role, you receive a shortlist of 3 - 6 students that can be shared with others

 Step 4: Interviews